Page Impressions (PI)

-- SearchEngine Marketing: The advertisements displayed by search engines such as Google are selected depending on the search term and other information about the user available to the search engine (e.g. previously visited Webpages).
+- SearchEngine Marketing: The advertisements displayed by search engines such as Google are selected depending on the search term and other information about the user available to the search engine (e.g., previously visited Webpages).
 This makes these ads highly relevant to the users.
-We offer a very successful service within the framework of the joint advertisement.
+We offer a very successful service in the context of community advertising.

 Open rate, opening rate

-The open rate (theoretically) measures the ratio between the number of emails sent and the recipients who have opened (i.e. viewed) them.
+The open rate (theoretically) measures the ratio between the number of emails sent and the number of recipients who have opened (i.e. viewed) them.

 Unfortunately, the calculated open rate is always much lower than the actual open rate.
 This is due to the measurement method and the fact that many email programmes only open images on request.
-The "MailPrivacy Protection" update announced for autumn 2021 will increase the deviations between the measured and actual opening rate once again.
+The "MailPrivacy Protection" update announced in autumn 2021 will once again increase the deviations between the measured and actual opening rate.

 Nevertheless, in comparison it is a good indicator of the effect of the sender, subject line and preheader.
 For example, you can compare the effect of a subject line by sending the same email with different subject lines to different recipients and then comparing the open rates of both mailings.